 \section{The secant variety and the Hilbert scheme}

-In this Section we recall briefly the definition and the construction of the secant variety $\Sec S$ to a smooth projective surface $S$ as well as of the Hilbert scheme $\Hilb^2 S$ parametrising the $0$-dimensional subschemes of length $2$ of $S$.
+In this Section we briefly recall the definition and the construction of the secant variety $\Sec S$ to a smooth projective surface $S$ as well as of the Hilbert scheme $\Hilb^2 S$ parametrising the $0$-dimensional subschemes of length $2$ of $S$.
 Our main references are \cite[$\S$1(a)]{dale} and \cite[$\S$6]{bea} respectively.

-We introduce here the notation we will use throughout all the paper for the Grassmannians: $\Grass(k, n)$ will denote the Grassmannian parametrising the $k$-dimensional subspaces of a complex $n$-dimensional vector space, while $\IG(k, n)$ will denote the Grassmannian parametrising the $k$-dimensional subspaces of a complex $n$-dimensional projective space.
+We introduce here the notation we use throughout the paper for the Grassmannians: $\Grass(k, n)$ denotes the Grassmannian parametrising the $k$-dimensional subspaces of a complex $n$-dimensional vector space, while $\IG(k, n)$ denotes the Grassmannian parametrising the $k$-dimensional subspaces of a complex $n$-dimensional projective space.
 Hence $\IG(k, n) = \Grass(k + 1, n + 1)$.